jon-heard/obsidian-inline-scripts/README.md

 ***
 ***

-## ADVANCED: Shortcut and Shortcut-file development
+## Advanced shortcut and Shortcut-file development topics

 ### The console
 If a new shortcut doesn't work and it's not clear why, then the javascript console can help.